 Emerging Markets are growing countries that are becoming more active in the global economy.
 As such, they have a lower income per capita than developed markets.
 The growth of these economies typically coincides with industrialization and an increased standard of living.
 Notable emerging market economies include Russia, Mexico, China, Egypt, Taiwan, India, and Brazil.

 Emerging markets comprise about 10% of the global stock market and about 25% of the international (ex-US) stock market.
-They have outpaced the larger international stock market historically.
-Arguably more importantly, emerging markets have a lower correlation to the U.S. stock market than international developed markets, offering a superior diversification benefit.
+They have outpaced both the U.S. stock market and Developed Markets historically.
+Arguably more importantly, emerging markets tend to have a lower correlation to the U.S. stock market than international developed markets, offering a superior diversification benefit.
 Ray Dalio himself, for example, is very bullish on China as a hedge against U.S. market downturns.

-Obvious risks include political instability, currency devaluation, infrastructure issues, lack of liquidity, market inefficiency, and absence of free market forces.
-These risks diminish or disappear as emerging market economies grow.
+Emerging Markets are not without extra risk.
+Specifically, obvious risks include political instability, currency devaluation, infrastructure issues, lack of liquidity, market inefficiency, and absence of free market forces.
+This is precisely why they are less correlated with Developed Markets, as developed countries do not possess these risks.
+In fairness, transparency and accounting concerns in Emerging Markets have largely dissipated in the past decade or so with the adoption of accounting and reporting practices.
+Moreover, investors tend to be compensated for these risks, and they diminish or disappear as emerging market economies grow.
 Countries can be upgraded or downgraded from classification as an emerging market at any time, based on factors like income levels, financial systems, and growth.

 Emerging Markets vs. Developed Markets

 Think of emerging markets as having more room to grow versus developed markets, similar to small cap stocks relative to large cap stocks.
 Emerging markets have historically outperformed international developed markets, albeit with much greater volatility and risk.
-Thankfully, returns from emerging markets stocks have compensated investors for this increased level of risk, with emerging markets still delivering higher risk-adjusted returns than ex-US developed markets historically:
+Thankfully, more volatile assets make better diversifiers, and returns from emerging markets stocks have compensated investors for this increased level of risk, with emerging markets still delivering higher risk-adjusted returns than ex-US developed markets historically:

 The 5 Best Emerging Markets ETFs